-City of Irvine Zoning Designations
+City of Irvine Zoning Classifications

 The City of Irvine Zoning Ordinance ("Zoning Ordinance") establishes zone-specific development regulations, including height limits, setback requirements, parking ratios, and other development standards.
 It is through the implementation of the Zoning Ordinance that long-term goals and objectives of the City's General Plan are implemented.
 The City establishes zoning regulations according to zoning designations as well as special development requirements for each Planning Area.
-The Proposed Project Site is in Planning Areas 30 and 51.
+The Proposed Project Site is located in Existing PAs 30 and 51.

-Per the City's Zoning Map, Planning Area 51consists of nine zoning designations, which include: 1.1 Exclusive Agriculture, 1.4 Preservation, 1.5 Recreation, 1.8 Golf Course Overlay, 1.9 Orange County Great Park, 2.2 Low Density-Residential, 3.2 Transit Oriented Development, 6.1 Institutional, and 8.1/18.1A Lifelong Learning District.
-Planning Area 30 consists of five zoning designations: 1.1 Exclusive Agriculture, 1.4 Preservation, 3.2 Transit Oriented Development, 4.3 Vehicle-Related Commercial, and 5.4B General Industrial.
+As shown in previous Figure 3-5, Existing Zoning, Existing PA 51consists of six zoning designations, which include: 1.1 Exclusive Agriculture, 1.4 Preservation, 1.9 Orange County Great Park, 3.2 Transit Oriented Development, 6.1 Institutional, and 8.1 Trails and Transit Oriented Development.
+Existing PA 30 consists of five zoning designations: 1.1 Exclusive Agriculture, 1.4 Preservation, 3.2 Transit Oriented Development, 4.3 Vehicle-Related Commercial, and 5.4B General Industrial.

 - 1.1 Exclusive Agriculture.
 This land use category applies to land designated as agriculture in the City's General Plan.
 Only agriculture and accessory uses are permitted in this category. - 1.4 Preservation.
 This land use category provides for the protection and maintenance of natural resources.
 These lands have been judged viable for permanent preservation in a natural state with little or no modification.
-Visually significant ridgelines, biotic communities of high significance, geological constraints and cultural resources are typical of lands in this category. - 1.5 Recreation.
-This land use category identifies lands suitable for active recreational opportunities and activities for public use and enjoyment such as picnicking, golf courses, botanical gardens, and open space spines. - 1.8 Golf Course Overlay.
-This land use category provides the opportunity for golf courses within any residential land use category underlying the Golf Course Overlay.
-All uses in the overlay zoning category and the underlying zoning category are permitted subject to the applicable development standards for those categories. - 1.9 Orange County Great Park.
+Visually significant ridgelines, biotic communities of high significance, geological constraints and cultural resources are typical of lands in this category. - 1.9 Orange County Great Park.
 This land use category identifies lands suitable for active and passive recreational opportunities and activities for public use and enjoyment.
-The Orange County Great Park is a multi-destination facility that will include a variety of educational and recreational activities, including sports fields, museums, gardens, trails, wildlife habitat and many other public-oriented land uses. - 2.2 Low-Density Residential.
-This land use category allows zero to 6.5 dwelling units per net acre, which is approximately equivalent to the General Plan Low Density category of zero to five dwelling units per gross acre.
-Attached and conventional housing, as well as other appropriate uses such as churches and child care centers, are allowed. - 3.2 Transit Oriented Development.
+The Orange County Great Park is a multi-destination facility that will include a variety of educational and recreational activities, including sports fields, museums, gardens, trails, wildlife habitat and many other public-oriented land uses. - 3.2 Transit Oriented Development.
 This land use category is consistent with the transit oriented development area within the Orange County Great Park land use category as defined in the General Plan.
 Transit oriented development encourages a diverse mix of higher-intensity commercial, office, residential and institutional uses in areas with high potential for enhanced transit and pedestrian activity.
 The category is intended to reduce reliance on the automobile by encouraging a compact mix of uses within the same site, including the integration of complementary uses within the same building.
-Transit oriented development must be designed to create a safe and pleasant pedestrian environment by providing amenities that support the use of transit, bicycles, and pedestrian facilities, and by providing for a safe, pleasant, and convenient walking experience.

-- 4.3 Vehicle-Related Commercial.
-This land use category applies to commercial areas which are designed primarily to provide for the sale and servicing of, and parts for, automobiles and recreational vehicles. - 5.4 General Industrial.
-This land use category reserves an area for uses such as manufacturing, warehousing and service industries. - 8.1/8.1A Lifelong Learning District.
-This land use category allows for a mix of residential, commercial, and educational uses that promote and support a synergistic live/learn/work/play environment.
-Specific uses that serve to enhance the cultural, educational, and recreational environment are especially encouraged in this zone.
+Transit oriented development must be designed to create a safe and pleasant pedestrian environment by providing amenities that support the use of transit, bicycles, and pedestrian facilities, and by providing for a safe, pleasant, and convenient walking experience. - 4.3 Vehicle-Related Commercial.
+This land use category applies to commercial areas which are designed primarily to provide for the sale and servicing of, and parts for, automobiles and recreational vehicles. - 5.4B General Industrial.
+This land use category reserves an area for uses such as manufacturing, warehousing and service industries. - 8.1 Trails and Transit Oriented Development.
+The Trails and Transit Oriented Development category allows for a mix of residential, commercial, recreational and education uses that support a multi-use environment, and which is complementary to the 3.2 Transit Oriented Development district located in Existing PAs 30 and 51 and to the Orange County Great Park land use category as defined in the General Plan.